vivsoftorg/enbuild/deploy/customer-prototype/README.md

 ## Verify Headlamp works (the acceptance test)

+*(Steps below are for the recommended `values-demo.yaml` posture — LIVE-VALIDATED 2026-07-07 on the fresh eks-10 hub: Headlamp browsed a greenfield-created cluster's 46 namespaces and a second cluster's 125 workloads in the browser.)*

 1. Browse to `https://enbuild-ib.<domain>/p1-ccm-console/` → you are redirected to
-   Keycloak, log in, and land **back on the console** (no dead-port redirect — this is the blocker-#1 fix in action).
-Demo users are in the bundled realm (`admin@p1.mil` etc.); rotate these before production.
+   Keycloak, log in, and land **back on the console** (no dead-port redirect — this is the nginx fix).
+Demo users are in the bundled realm (`admin@p1.mil` etc.);
+   rotate these before production.
 2. Onboard a test cluster **both ways**:
-   - **Import** (brownfield) via the Import wizard — wires Headlamp immediately; complete the project-tag step.
-   - **Create** (greenfield) via the catalog — the cluster is swept into Headlamp automatically by the reconciler within ~5 minutes of the agent connecting (blocker #3 fixed; no import needed).
-Give it a few minutes after the agent goes healthy.
+   - **Create** (greenfield) via the catalog — the cluster is swept into Headlamp automatically by the reconciler within ~5 min of the agent connecting (create-wire fix; no import needed).
+   - **Import** (brownfield) via the Import wizard — wires Headlamp immediately.
-3. Open the cluster's detail page → **"Open in Headlamp ↗"** → Headlamp completes its own OIDC login and **lists the spoke's namespaces/pods/etc.** That is the full path authenticated as the logged-in user.
+3. Open the cluster's detail page → **"Open in Headlamp ↗"** → Headlamp **lists the spoke's namespaces / pods / workloads**.
+In `values-demo.yaml` (permissive) this works with no per-user token — the proxy serves reads under the admin fallback.
+   (In `values-prototype.yaml`/production, Headlamp does its own OIDC login and the reads are per-user authorized.)

-If step 3 shows resources, connectivity + per-user cluster visibility are proven.
+If step 3 shows resources, the console → hub proxy → agent → spoke path is proven.

 ## Hardening to production